 import modin.config as modin_cfg import unidist.config as unidist_cfg modin_cfg.Engine.put("ray") # Modin will use Ray modin_cfg.Engine.put("dask") # Modin will use Dask modin_cfg.Engine.put('unidist') # Modin will use Unidist unidist_cfg.Backend.put('mpi') # Unidist will use MPI backend

 Check this Modin docs section for HDK engine setup.

 Note: You should not change the engine after your first operation with Modin as it will result in undefined behavior.

 Which engine should I use?

-If you are on Windows, you must use Dask.
-Ray does not support Windows.
-If you are on Linux or Mac OS, you can install and use either engine.
+On Linux, MacOS, and Windows you can install and use either Ray, Dask or Unidist.
 There is no knowledge required to use either of these engines as Modin abstracts away all of the complexity, so feel free to pick either!